 - Look at the customer database to understand how specific leads and customers find and consume data.

-- Use form fields to collect persona information when product managers create a form for use on a Web site.
-For example, if all of the personas vary depending on the size of the company, ask each lead to fill out a form with information about the size of the company.
+- Use form fields to collect personal information when product managers create a form for use on a Website.
+For example, if all the personas vary depending on the company’s size, ask each lead to fill out a form with information about the company’s size.

 - Consider their sales team’s feedback on the most interacting leads.

 When product managers start working on their character, they might ask themselves, “What are the different types of buyer personas?
-“From there, it is going to be easy to adjust a role for your business.
-However, that is not entirely true, there is no fixed list of recognized buyer’s roles to choose from, and there is no standard for the number of roles they need.
+“From there, adjusting a role for your business will be easy.
+However, that is not entirely true, there is no fixed list of recognized buyer roles to choose from, and there is no standard for the number of roles they need.
 That is because no matter how many rivals there are, each business is unique, so the buyer’s persona should be unique.
 For this reason, identifying and creating their different buyer personas may be a bit difficult at times.
 Generally, a company’s buyer persona may have similar categories (e.g., marketer, HR representative, IT manager).